 Some people don’t like putting beauty blenders in their clothes wash due to the fabric wash/conditioner, but I don’t mind it and haven’t noticed any skin problems.
 I put the blenders in a mesh bag from Amazon in the washing machine, so they don’t go missing, then simply hang it up to allow them all to dry.
 I use these mesh bags (30cm X 40cm) from Amazon for £4.99 for 2.
 They work for other things too, like socks or bras etc – anything you don’t want to lose in your washing!

-Thank you for reading my blog!
+Thank you for reading my article.
 I wrote it in July 2023 and last updated it in March 2024.
 It's tagged with the category Make up if you'd like to read more.

 AD: #ad Some of my blogs include affiliate links where I get paid when you click through and buy.
 This doesn't increase the cost you pay.
 My blogs are my point of view and experience.
 I don't promote anything I don't like or believe in.